Inzhenerka/docs.getdbt.tech/website/docs/reference/resource-configs/bigquery-configs.md

 - The `gcs_bucket` parameter
   - The `gcs_bucket` parameter specifies the GCS bucket used for storing artifacts for the job.

+- The `enable_change_history` parameter
+  - The `enable_change_history` parameter enables [BigQuery's change history feature](https://cloud.google.com/bigquery/docs/change-history) which tracks changes made to a BigQuery table.
+When enabled, users can audit and debug the behavior of their incremental models.

 **Related docs:**